kamarabbas99/kamarabbas99.github.io/README.md

-# Formating and Hosting a Resume
+# Formating and Hosting a Resume using github pages

 ## Purpose
 This document will demonstrate the practical steps of how to host and format a resume using different technologies(or software).
 We are going to use markdown language for editing, a markdown editor, Github pages, and Jekyll(a static site generator).
 Furthermore, this document will also entail general principles of current Technical Writing, as